PurdueCAM2Project/HELPSweb/source/expectations.rst

  #.
 (Optional) Implications.
 What can be learned from your method?
  #.
 (Optional) An overview of the structure of the paper.

-Usually, there is no subsections in Introduction.
+Usually, there are no subsections in the Introduction.
 You **absolutely must** compare your method with other methods, qualitatively or quantitatively.
 Without comparison, the paper has no value.
 Do not submit a paper if there is no comparison.

 To write a paper, you need to know the following: